Well, not really. This blog is about the ride. But since I’m the one doing the pedaling, indulge me for a minute or two… or five. Whatever.

 So, in 2012 I had major lower back surgery- a laminectomy of L1 through L6 (I have an extra lumbar vertebrae) and S1.
 The surgery was textbook successful but it did not relieve some issues that the docs thought that it should have.
 In the spring of 2013 they found out why- my neck was actually worse off than my lower back had been.
 Arthritic changes had already completely fused C6 to C7 and there was significant narrowing of the spinal canal.
 In May, 2013, I had a fusion of C3, C4, and C5 to the aforementioned C6-C7 and a laminectomy of the entire area.
 That makes me, I guess, officially a bobblehead.
 The surgery again went extremely well and completely stopped the lower back and upper leg spasms that I had been suffering.
 The neuropathy was pretty much eliminated in my arms and right leg, but my left leg and in particular my left foot continues to suffer from numbness and tingling most of the time, probably as the result of an auto accident in which I was involved in 1990 that left me with a femoral nail from hip to knee and a cobbled together left kneecap.

 By early 2014 I felt rejuvenated enough to seriously consider taking a stab at doing a through hike of the Appalachian Trail.
 I’ve never been a really serious backpacker in the way that I can claim to be a long-distance bicycle rider, but I saw it as being both a serious and a doable challenge.
 I set March, 2015, as a planned start date and began working out on my stationary bike in earnest.
 In the months that followed, I planned out a coast to coast bicycle ride on ridewithgps.com that I was going to do as part of my final stage of training.
 The route would have taken me from Atlantic Beach in Florida to Pacific Beach, a suburb of San Diego, California, over a total distance of 2,829 miles/4,553 kilometers in 45 days.
-Detailed day by day routing starts here [linkie].
-I was allowing myself 45 days in January and February of 2015 to make the ride.
+I was allowing myself 45 days in January and February of 2015 to make the ride which, in hindsight and based on what I have learned over the past couple of years, was wildly optimistic.

 Except that our younger adopted son, who was close to turning 16, was facing some very difficult challenges at the time.
 Heather and I decided, with the pressure of getting ready for the AT no longer a factor, that I would defer the bike ride until the situation with our son was resolved.
 By the time it did, though, Heather was experiencing a health crisis of her own.